 - In some situations, you could file a motion in Bankruptcy Court to lift the “stay” of action just for you so that you can make a collection anyway.

-- This situation is yet another reason to hire an expert from the OMG Law Firm and get our relentless style and extensive knowledge on your side.
+- This situation is yet another reason to hire an attorney from the OMG Law Firm and get our relentless style and extensive knowledge on your side.

 We at the OMG Law Firm are here to make debt collection smooth and complete for you.
 Contact our premier creditor attorneys in Arkansas today.